pratiksha-sawant/INFO_7374_DMA/Final_Project/README.md

 •	Replace the json file for accessing the BigQuery Database

-•	Please follow instructions in claat document to use our application
+•	Please follow instructions in claat document to use our application (Point 8)

 ## Installation
 pip install Flask